renatocaliari/contornos/docs/en/apps.md

 ### Allocation advice
 Contorno to advise people who wish to participate in other contornos or are no longer participating in any contorno.

-If they do not jointly discover some other contorno for participation or fail to decide the contornos, the "Allocation Advice" participants combine with the Partnership contorno to handle the case.
+If they do not jointly discover some other contorno for participation or fail to decide the contornos, the "Allocation Advice" participants combine with the Contractual Relationship contorno to handle the case.

 ### Mentoring
 Contorno to advise, direct and train in specific skills.